Top 10 Vocaloids with the Best Voices

 She doesn't seem to be the best for songs like, say, iNSaNiTY.
 But personally, I like her cover of Love is War more than the original.

 If everyone likes Miku, Rin, and Luka, why don't they love Lapis?
 She has a Rin-like brightness with Miku's sweetness and Luka's consonants and amazing realness.
-And she's a V3, which makes her quality extraordinary!
-I love how she covers most songs, and for me, she just needs more attention.
+She's a V3, which makes her quality extraordinary!
+I love how she covers most songs.
+For me, she just needs more attention.

 8Load More